dbrugne/donut/README.md

 **Tasks**

+- [ ] Restore user count on room cards on homepage and profile drawer
+- [ ] Sort room card by user count on homepage

 - History
-- [x] User disconnected still appear in room (+handle in kick)
 - [ ] View room history even when i was offline
-- [x] Bug: some user left in room users list => just send a user:offline notification to everyone in user room (get room list from Mongo)

-- [ ] Restore user count on room cards on homepage and profile drawer
-- [ ] Sort room card by user count on homepage

 - [ ] Add notification to owner/op when a user enter in room
 - [ ] Add mentions in room (highlight room user in messages)